 If you are eligible, you can register online through eConnect.
 (View

 class schedules to see the credit courses offered for the upcoming term.

-Jan.
-13: Last day to register for Spring (for 16-week classes and the first eight-week session)
+- Wednesday, Aug.
+18: Last day to register for Fall (for 16-week classes and the first eight-week session)

-- Registration for the second eight-week session continues until the class has met once.
+- Note: Registration for the second eight-week session continues until the class has met once.

 If you miss registration for semester-length classes, don’t forget that you can still register for

 You may need to provide

 Note: Due to COVID-19, meningitis waivers are available.

 Students cannot register late for regular, semester-length credit classes.
 (The last day of registration varies by semester.)
 Be sure to register early to get the first choice of classes and class times!